kormax/osaifu-keitai-google-pixel/README.md

 Let's look at root-based solutions, some of which were tested and work:

-1. (Verified) It is possible to permamently modify the model ID (aka MID) of Google Pixel devices using custom recovery or Root+ Magisk so that they pass the check.
+1. (Success) It is possible to permamently modify the model ID (aka MID) of Google Pixel devices using custom recovery or Root+ Magisk so that they pass the check.
 For more details, read [this forum topic at XDA](https://forum.xda-developers.com/t/converting-japanese-pixel-6-to-global-version.4365275/).
   This solution has following upsides:
-    - It does not require keeping ROOT, so no SafetyNet cat and mouse and you can get OTA.
+    - It does not require keeping ROOT, so no SafetyNet cat and mouse and you can get OTA;
-    - Easy to reproduce by following tips presented in source thread;
+    - Easy to reproduce by following tips presented in source thread.

     But there are also downsides:
     - You get shutter sound and that some cellular bands used in your region might be disabled for JP.
     - Modifying MID is not a safe operation, with an even increased risk of bricking a device if something goes wrong in comparison to ROOT;
-    - Currently available MID patcher script contains big binary data blobs and pieces of undocumented code inside of `update-binary` file.
+    - Currently available MID patcher script contains big binary data blobs (which are probably just blocks of model-specific configuration data) and pieces of undocumented code inside of `update-binary` file.
     I lack required expertise to fully asses safety and correctness of that script, so the only assurance in this case is the high forum reputation of its creator.
     There are no implications it's malicious, but if you're uncomfortable with this fact, it's adviced to look at the other two solutions.
 (This is the reason why I did the other ones, personally).
 2. Creating a magisk module that modifies FeliCa configuration file: